qbead/qbeadWebsite/content/book/sight.md

 </ol>
 :::

-On one hand, the human eye is a spectacular sensor that, by far, outperforms all our other senses in the amount of information it gives us about our surroundings.
+On one hand, the human eye is a spectacular sensor that far outperforms all our other senses in the amount of information it gives us about our surroundings.
 On the other hand, it leaves much of the richness of color and light imperceptible to us.
 Here, we will explore the limitations of this important organ; we will even learn a few ways in which we can trick it into seeing colors that aren’t actually there.

 ## Part 1.
 Colors

-When light comes from the Sun (or most other sources of illumination), we perceive it as lacking a hue (or being white).
+When light comes from the Sun (or most other sources of illumination), we perceive it as lacking a hue (or, white light).
 In reality, white light is a mixture of many colors.
-This mixture can be seen by using a prism to split out the components of the mixture.
+This mixture can be seen by using a prism to separate the components of the mixture.
 A prism works by bending, or “refracting”, light at different angles depending on its color, thereby allowing us to see all of the colors that make up white light.
 This is why if you let sunlight shine through a prism, you can see a rainbow.

 ![A prism forming a rainbow from sunlight.](/images/bookpics/prism_floor.jpg "Illustration of a rainbow forming from sunlight")